Discretization of continuous-time quantum walks via the staggered model with Hamiltonians: Conclusions

 The main results of this work are Theorems~\ref{Theo:PST} and~\ref{Theo:IUM}, which describe a large class of examples of staggered quantum walks on Cayley graphs of abelian groups that admit either perfect state transfer or instantaneous uniform mixing.
 We have also discussed related topics such as periodicity and extensions using non-abelian groups.

-We have also presented a close connection between the continuous-time and the staggered quantum walk model.
+Throughout the text, we presented a close connection between the continuous-time and the staggered quantum walk model.
 Under some assumptions, when we can cover the graph with a uniform tessellation, the staggered model provides a natural discretization of continuous-time quantum walks.